ibexa/documentation-developer/docs/guide/back_office_translations.md

 !!! note

+    Run `composer run post-update-cmd` which installs your JavaScript translations by using `BazingaJsTranslationBundle`, and clears the cache of the default SiteAccess.

+    Run `php bin/console cache:clear --siteaccess=admin` to clear the Back Office cache.
-    You may need to clear the cache after adding new translations, before they are available in the Back Office.
+    You may need to replace `admin` with the Back Office's SiteAccess name used in your installation.